 The Council is a member of the Colchester and Ipswich Museum Service Joint Committee, which was formed with Ipswich Borough Council on 1 April 2007.

-In 2010/11 it was also a member of a separate Joint Committee for Parking Services that was formed with Braintree District Council and Uttlesford District Council with effect from 1 April 2009.
-From 1 April 2011 the Parking Partnership was replaced by a new partnership providing all on-street parking services covering Colchester, Braintree, Uttlesford, Tendring, Harlow and Epping Forest.
-Off-street services are also provided for all except Tendring and Epping Forest.
-This new service is being centrally managed from Colchester (with the exception of Epping Forest) with the on-street element being delivered on behalf of Essex County Council.
+The Council is a member of the North Essex Parking Partnership, which was set up on 1 April 2011 for the purposes of civil parking enforcement in the administrative areas of the districts of Braintree, Epping, Harlow, Tendring and Uttlesford and the Borough of Colchester.
+Off-street services are also provided for all except Tendring.
+This service is centrally managed from Colchester, with the on-street element being delivered on behalf of Essex County Council.

 As both Joint Committees were established under Sections 101 and 102 of the Local Government Act 1972, they are required to produce accounts annually and have them subjected to a limited assurance audit.
-The draft accounts for 2011/12 will be submitted to the Joint Committees for approval by 30 June 2012.
+The draft accounts for 2012/13 will be submitted to the Joint Committees for approval by 30 June 2013.